 BPS Assignment Notifications: What to Do

-If you registered for Boston Public Schools (BPS) and your child is entering K0/1, 6th, 7th or 9th grade next school year, BPS has outlined the following schedule for providing your school assignment notification:
+If you registered for Boston Public Schools (BPS) for the 2019-2020 school year, BPS has outlined the following schedule for providing your school assignment notification:

 We know that the school assignment process can be confusing, so we put together answers to some of your assignment questions.